alexandru-ghergu/results-summary-component-main/README.md

-# 😶‍🌫️ Frontend Mentor - Recipe page solution
+# 😶‍🌫️ Results Summary Component - Page Solution

 This is my first solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV) and took me 6 hours to complete.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 If you are a beginner you really need to try this!